sap license audit

 They can help refine your preparation:

-- External SAP Licensing Consultants: Firms that specialize in SAP licensing can offer a pre-audit assessment, effectively simulating an audit by SAP, and advise on areas of risk.
-They can help interpret tricky clauses (such as how to count a certain metric) and suggest creative solutions, like using a contract negotiation loophole or leveraging an upcoming purchase for better terms.
+• External SAP Licensing Consultants: Firms that specialize in SAP licensing can offer a pre-audit assessment, effectively simulating an SAP audit, and advise on areas of risk.
+They can help interpret complex clauses (such as counting a specific metric) and suggest creative solutions, like utilizing a contract negotiation loophole or leveraging an upcoming purchase to secure better terms.

-- Legal Counsel for Software Licensing: If you anticipate a contentious audit (or already have a dispute with SAP), having legal counsel briefed is crucial.
-They would ensure you don’t accidentally admit to non-compliance in writing, and that any settlement is negotiated fairly.
-They can also advise on your rights – for instance, you generally are not obligated to give SAP remote access; you typically just provide data.
+• Legal Counsel for Software Licensing: Having legal counsel briefed is crucial if you anticipate a contentious audit (or already have a dispute with SAP).
+They would ensure you don’t accidentally admit non-compliance in writing, and that any settlement is negotiated fairly.
+They can also advise on your rights – for instance, you are generally not obligated to give SAP remote access; you typically only provide data.
 Understanding boundaries can help you manage the audit efficiently.

 During the Audit: Building Your Defense in Real-Time